 In general, knowing something about the culture is usually the best preparation for knowing how to handle uncomfortable social situations.
 It is also good for your host parents to meet your friends and to know with whom you spend your free time.
 If you are invited to go to a party or other event such as a rock concert or soccer game and are not sure if it is safe to go.
 AFS recommends that you find out a little about the party or event, where it is being held and who will be there.

+Usually your host siblings, parents, friends or coworkers at project can give you information about the event and the people expected to attend.
 Some host parents may also "forbid" participants to attend certain kinds of parties, soccer games, concerts, etc. Participants should consider their parents' advice, even if other people the participant knows will be there or if other exchange participants will be attending.